 Looking for a Giant South African leopard tortoise for sale?
 Pardalis Pardalis for sale also known as the Giant South African Leopard Tortoise is a larger subspecies of the more common Pardalis Babcocki leopard tortoise for sale.

-Giant South African Leopard Tortoises have a very outgoing personality and are much less shy then the more common leopard tortoise.
+Giant South African Leopard Tortoises have a very outgoing personality and are much less shy then the more common leopard.
 The giants get slightly larger, with most reaching sizes of 13-16″ though some in rare cases have been reported larger.
 We recommend our 6-month-old well started baby giant leopard tortoises for sale over the fragile hatchling giant south african leopard tortoise for sale.